named-data/Hyperbolic-Graph-Generator/README.md

    a standard path ..."

-Q: My boost libraries are not installed in a standard path, how can I install the Hyperbolic Graph Generator?
+**Q**: My boost libraries are not installed in a standard path, how can I install the Hyperbolic Graph Generator?
-A: If the boost libraries are installed in a custom path, e.g. they are in /home/user/myboost, then the configure command must be run with the CPPFLAGS set:
+**A**: If the boost libraries are installed in a custom path, e.g. they are in /home/user/myboost, then the configure command must be run with the CPPFLAGS set: